Skillet Brussels Sprouts with Bacon

-These pan cooked Brussels Sprouts with Bacon, Shallots and Garlic are a delectable way to prepare this often maligned vegetables!
+These Skillet Brussels Sprouts with Bacon, Shallots, and Garlic are a delectable way to prepare this often maligned vegetables!

 Easily made in one skillet in less than 3o minutes make them perfect for an autumn side dish or a seasonal addition to your holiday buffet.
 If you prefer to roast your vegetables, we love these Honey Mustard Roasted Brussels Sprouts.